Sugiee/ElectromagneticWaveSimulationCUDA/README.md

 - `outputCu.out`: Output file containing time and voltage values at a specific mesh point

 ## Physics Behind the Code
 The code models a 2D grid where each node exchanges voltage/current information with its neighbors via TLM scattering and connection processes.
-The wave is injected using a Gaussian pulse and propagates across the mesh while obeying Maxwell’s equations in a discretized form.
+The wave is injected using a Gaussian pulse and propagates across the mesh while obeying Maxwell’s equations in a discretised form.

 ## How It Works

 1. **Initialisation**:
-   - A 2D mesh of nodes is created and initialized to zero.
+   - A 2D mesh of nodes is created and initialised to zero.
    - Voltage components (`V1`, `V2`, `V3`, `V4`) are stored in flattened arrays.

 2. **Time-Stepping Loop**: